Part 1: C’ville – DC

 “Mmmhmmm,” I imagine them saying to themselves, “Asian Woman Driver.”

 This is all to say that our trip to New York City was somewhat tortuous, and maybe even a little torturous.
-I started out in Charlottesville and picked up Rosita and Noah at a hotel in D.C.
-From there, we planned to drive on to Gettysburg to pick up Nicholas, who was there finishing up a weeklong field trip with his school.
+I started out in Charlottesville and picked up our friends at a hotel in D.C.
+From there, we planned to drive on to Gettysburg to pick up my son, who was there finishing up a weeklong field trip with his school.

 As I have written before, navigation is not my strength.
 In preparation for the trip, I had printed out a sheaf of google maps for every leg of the journey.
 I had also set up my iPhone maps to help me navigate.
-Despite my best efforts, I was in trouble not five minutes after leaving my parents’ house in Arlington to pick up Rosita and Noah.
+Despite my best efforts, I was in trouble not five minutes after leaving my parents’ house in Arlington to pick up our friends.
 As I approached I-66, I called my sister in bewilderment.

 “There’s a huge sign that says HOV-2 and motorcycles only!
 Is that a general prohibition, or just in the lanes with the diamonds?”